sarahhaedrich/Big-shark/lab04.md

 ![ASTER NUM Visualization](ASTER_N.png) ![](ASTER_N_legend.png)

 The first two steps in the hydrological analysis was to mosaick the two tiles together into one grid, and then reproject the mosaicked grid into the UTM projection.
+After this step, we are able to look at the difference between the ASTER DEM files and the SRTM DEM files.
+I used the "Grid Difference" tool in Saga to preform this step.

+# Here is the SRTM data subtracted from the ASTER Data:

-After these initial steps, I preformed a hillshade analysis using [this batch script](Hillshade.bat).
+After these initial steps, I preformed a hillshade analysis using the [hillshade batch script](Hillshade.bat).

 # Here is the hillshade analysis of Mt.
 Kilomanjaro using the batch script with SRTM data: